blackpuppy/docs/en/views.rst

         array('cache' => array('key' => 'second_use', 'config' => 'view_long')
     );

 The above will ensure that both element results are cached separately.
-If you want all element caching to use the same cache configuration, you can save some repetition, by setting :php:attr:`View::$elementCache` to the cache configuration you want to use.
-CakePHP will use this configuration, when none is given.
+If you want all element caching to use the same cache configuration, you can avoid some repetition by setting :php:attr:`View::$elementCache` to the cache configuration you want to use.
+CakePHP will use this configuration when none is given.

 Requesting Elements from a Plugin